-This course is the final component of the Connecticut League for Nursing LPN to RN Articulation Plan for the Connecticut Community Colleges Nursing Program (CT-CCNP) which prepares LPNs to enter the CT-CCNP in the second year of study.
+This course is the final component of the Connecticut League for Nursing LPN to RN Articulation Plan for the CT-CCNP which prepares LPNs to enter the CT-CCNP in the second year of study.
 Students enrolling in this course have been accepted for admission into the (CT-CCNP) and have chosen the option to enter the third semester.
+This course integrates learning activities in the college laboratory and clinical environment to support successful transition of the LPN pursuing candidacy for licensure as a registered nurse.
+Emphasis is placed upon organizational skills of the nurse as a member of the inter-professional healthcare team.
+Learning experiences provide the student an opportunity to demonstrate critical thinking skills as CT-CCNP curricular concepts are applied in the implementation of safe, patient-centered care.